Why this drive-through restaurant could be the future of fine dining

 The restaurant industry has been pummeled by the pandemic, prompting a wave of creative new dining ideas across the country, from bars offering carry-0ut cocktail mixes to pizzerias transforming into produce stands.
 Now, 10 well-known Los Angeles chefs are joining forces in an ambitious new experiment.

-On October 15 and 16, they’re hosting a 10-course drive-through dinner at the Hollywood Palladium that could be a model for bringing high-end restaurants back to life.
+On October 15 and 16, restaurant tech platform Resy is hosting a 10-course drive-through dinner at the Hollywood Palladium catered by these chefs that could be a model for bringing high-end restaurants back to life.
 “This could be done in any city,” says Mei Lin, chef and owner of Nightshade.
 “It would require organization and logistics, but it’s possible.”

-The event, called the Resy Drive Thru, is organized and sponsored by Resy and American Express.
+The event, called the Resy Drive Thru, is sponsored by American Express.
 Diners will stay in their cars and move through a track made up of 10 stations, where they’ll be served one course prepared by each of the 10 restaurants.

 Guests will served food in single-use containers and given a tray to eat on, which is theirs to keep.
 Each car will have its own designated waiter who will guide them through the process.
 (All event personnel will wear gloves, masks, and face shields; they’ll also be tested for COVID-19 before they arrive at the event, and will have their temperature taken at the door.)
 The entire experience costs $95 per person, and can be purchased in groups of up to four in a single vehicle.
 There is room for 600 guests over two nights.